RohinBhargava/DuckDuckGoose/README.md

 - Recommended to use a virtual env, e.g. venv https://docs.python.org/3/library/venv.html
 - Install requirements with `pip3 install -r requirements.txt`
 - Run `python3 tests.py`.
 You can control settings in there or in `driver.py`.
 Settings are optimized for an 2021 M1 Mac with base specs.

+## Comments:
+- While this solution uses Redis to simulate service discovery, in a production system, a consistent service discovery implementation should be used.
+DNS or a consistent Data Source was what I was envisioning here.
+- Asyncio is not the most performant implementation of async I have seen.
+- There are spots of canned code I found from stack overflow (boilerplate or syntax).
+All the internal logic is of my own understanding.